OctopusDeploy/docs/docs/deployments/custom-scripts/aws-cli-scripts.md

 :::warning
 Using the AWS tools bundled with Octopus Deploy is not recommended.
 Octopus bundles versions of the [AWS PowerShell modules](https://aws.amazon.com/powershell/) and [AWS CLI](https://aws.amazon.com/cli/).
 These were originally provided as convenience mechanisms for users wanting to run scripts against AWS targets.
 The versions bundled are now out of date, and we will not be updating them further.

+From **Octopus 2021.2**, a warning will also appear in the deployment logs if the AWS tools bundled with Octopus Deploy are used in a step.
 :::

 When executing scripts against AWS, Octopus Deploy will configure an environment that authenticates you using the AWS account that was configured for the step.